 Students on the Forced Migration course will benefit from two external speakers and will focus on the contemporary issue of forced labour.

-The speakers will be an academic expert alongside someone from Refugee Action, Manchester who will explore both the academic aspects of the topic and the ways in which a local NGO works with susceptible groups, campaigns on their behalf and offers opportunities to volunteer.
+The speakers will be an academic expert alongside someone from Refugee Action, Manchester.
+They will explore the academic aspects of the topic and the ways in which a local NGO works with susceptible groups, campaigns on their behalf and offers opportunities to volunteer.

 Walking tour of Manchester